This is my first-ever annual review, and above, there is a cartoon photograph of me holding a corndog.

 - To review all the goals that I didn’t accomplish and any failures along the way: This helps me make sure I don’t make the same mistakes again.
 It also helps me look at what I need to work on more in the coming year.

 First and foremost, this year was a HUGE success for me because…

 If this were the only thing I accomplished all year, I would still consider it to have been a major victory.

 I actually did it.

-I took the plunge and quit my job as a Respiratory Therapist.
+I took the plunge and left my job as a respiratory therapist.

 I told my former boss to shove it!

 But I did politely hand in my notice and left the corporate world for good.
 All thanks to the multiple streams of income that I’ve been building over the past few years.